A rocket scientist adventurer ponders what will kill you

-It was a day full of fun at the DPA pre-Emmys event.
-And the moment in this pic was one of the most

-  special.
-Kandi Krush, on his right, impressed Chester with firmness of her lady wrestler grip.
-And

-  being surrounded by the bevy of beauties...well, you can see for yourself....
+It was a day full of fun at the exclusive DPA pre-Emmys event.
+And the moment in this pic was one of the most special.
+Kandi Krush, on his right, impressed Chester with the firmness of her lady wrestler grip.
+And being surrounded by the bevy of beauties...well, you can see for yourself....

-  The people whom we met were a diverse lot indeed, and all had their own fascinating stories of

-  course.
-Chester's proud to say many seemed genuinely intrigued when hearing about the tales in his
+The people whom we met were a diverse lot indeed, and all had their own fascinating stories of course.
+Chester's proud to say many seemed genuinely intrigued when hearing about the tales in his book.

-  book.

 In fact, that stack of books had greatly dwindled by day's end.

 From the author on his adventure at the DPA swag bag event two days before the 2022 Awards were announced and presented: "What an eye-opening experience.
 Another adventure.
 My editor tells me I'll be writing about it one of these days.
 Meantime, wishing luck tonight to the brilliant nominees."